zapier/visual-builder/docs/_docs/triggers.md

 {% raw %}`{{bundle.inputData.key}}`{% endraw %}

-Otherwise, Zapier will automatically include any input field data as with the API call as URL parameters (for GET requests) or in the request body (for POST requests, e.g. for GraphQL APIs).
+Otherwise, Zapier will automatically include any input field data with the API call as URL parameters (for GET requests) or in the request body (for POST requests, e.g. for GraphQL APIs).

 If you plan to use this trigger to power dropdown menus in other Zap steps (such as to find users, projects, folders, and other app data often used to create new items), and if your API call can paginate data, check the _Support Paging_ box (see [more details on pagination](#pagination) below).

 If your API requires any additional data, you can add it using the _Show Options_ button to expose more detailed request configuration.
-Or, if needed, click the _Switch to Code Mode_ to write a custom API call in JavaScript code.
+Or, if needed, click _Switch to Code Mode_ to write a custom API call in JavaScript code.
 The first time you switch to Code Mode, Zapier will translate the settings in the form to code so you can start with the basics already configured.
 If you switch back to Form Mode, though, Zapier will not transfer any changes made in Code Mode to the form.

 Once you've added your trigger settings, be sure to click the _Save API Request & Continue_ button to save the settings you've added.